Written by David Celiberti, PhD, BCBA-D and Denise Lorelli, MS

 Is a “therapy” a THERAPY?: Questions to Ask

-Below are six questions that should always remain at the forefront:
+Below are seven questions that should always remain at the forefront and asked of every treatment proponent/marketer regardless of discipline

-1. What is the focus of the therapy?
-The therapy must target one or more of the core features of autism in order to be legitimately viewed as an autism therapy (e.g., social skill deficits).
-In other words, which deficit or excess is, the therapy intended to target?
+- What is the focus of the therapy?
+The therapy must target one or more of the core features of autism in order to be legitimately viewed as an autism therapy (e.g., social skill deficits, joint attention).
+In other words, which deficit or excess the therapy intended to target?

-2. What is the therapeutic value?
+- What is the therapeutic value?
 This therapeutic value must involve demonstration of a positive impact on those targets.
 Furthermore, there must be a clear connection between the therapy and the subsequent therapeutic outcome not just a temporal association.
-That is, it must be demonstrated that the improvement is actually due to the “therapy.”
+That is, it must be demonstrated that the improvement is actually due to the “therapy” and not the passage of time or benefit actually derived from other treatments occurring at the same time.
+Consider our dog therapy example: Persons with autism may like their dog, it may promote increased opportunities for social interaction, and may create the occasion to learn animal-care routines and to carry these out consistently.
+Researchers would describe these beneficial outcomes as non-specific therapeutic effects.
+That is, the skills described above, while important for the individual, may have occurred without the therapy by simply providing the individual with a pet they prefer and some teaching on how to care for that pet.

-3. Is there published research in peer-reviewed journals supporting claims made?
-Consumers should look for evidence of published findings in peer-reviewed journals rather than anecdotal evidence or testimonials.
+- Is there published research in peer-reviewed journals supporting claims made?
+Consumers should look for evidence of published findings in peer-reviewed journals rather than anecdotal evidence or testimonials as these are not always reliable sources of information and may be deliberately worded to generate business.

-4. Are therapeutic gains enduring?
+- Are therapeutic gains enduring?
 The documented benefits must persist over time and generalize across settings.
+Evidence of that should be clear and compelling.

-5. Who can provide this?
+- Who can provide this?
 The “therapist” should have the proper training, experiences, and credentials to carry out said therapy.
+Professionals should also not be practicing outside of their area of expertise.

 Myers, S. M., Johnson C. P., & the Council on Children with Disabilities (2007).
 Management of children with Autism Spectrum Disorders.